Finland country brief

 The current President is Mr Sauli Niinistö.
 Mr Niinistö was elected by popular vote on 5 February 2012 and took office on 1 March 2012.
 The next presidential elections will be held in approximately February 2018.

-Following the collapse of the Soviet Union, Finland sought out new political and security structures.
 Finland became a member of the European Union in 1995, along with Sweden and Austria, and was one of the first EU countries to join the euro zone in 1999.
 Finland supports development of the EU's European Security and Defence Policy and is a non-NATO contributor to the International Security Assistance Force in Afghanistan.

 Finland has few natural energy resources.
 Nuclear power currently supplies almost 30 per cent of Finland’s electricity.
 The Finnish Parliament approved the construction of three new nuclear reactors (Finland currently has four reactors) in order to meet increasing energy demand and reduce carbon emissions.
 Work on the fifth reactor, on Olkiluoto Island, started in 2005 but has experienced considerable delays and cost overrun and is not expected to go online until 2016.
 Parliament approved plans to build the sixth and seventh reactors in July 2010 but construction has not yet commenced.
 Finland's other energy options include increased use of natural gas and electricity imported from Russia.
 Renewable energy sources account for around 25 per cent of Finland's energy mix.